Indicative drug-only band: USD 3,000 to 3,500 per month. Delivered quote within 24h.Get my quote

 Costs and timing

-Dupixent's US cash-pay list price runs in an indicative 2026 range of roughly USD 3,500–4,000 per month at typical adult dosing, with paediatric weight-banded dosing often lower.
+Dupixent's US cash-pay list price runs in an indicative 2026 drug-only range (delivered quote issued at intake) of roughly USD 3,500-4,000 per month at typical adult dosing, with paediatric weight-banded dosing often lower.
 Shipment, cold-chain logistics, and concierge coordination add incremental cost; Reserve Meds issues a transparent quote at the start of intake.
 Some Indian patients compare the US cash-pay total-cost-delivered with what a locally distributed presentation would cost plus the supply-gap delay; we provide the data for that comparison at intake.

-Indicative timeline — not guaranteed — for the first shipment after cohort intake opens is approximately 10–21 days from the moment a complete application is submitted to CDSCO.
+Indicative timeline for the first shipment after cohort intake opens is 10-21 days from the moment a complete application is submitted to CDSCO.
 Re-supply is generally faster once the pathway is established.

 Reserve Meds's role